Health and Welfare

 Medicines are now securely stored and monitored at the clinic at the project.
 These medicines are commonly used things such as analgesia and antibiotics and skin preparations.
 This relationship and regular connection ensure individuals are encouraged to access other services as required for e.g., child immunisations at government clinics.

-We work with the local Rotary club to provide mobile eye clinics which provide 3 monthly eye checks and cataract clinics.
+We work with the local Rotary and Lions clubs to provide health camps including mobile eye clinics which provide eye checks and cataract clinics.

 We similarly encourage attendance to the dental camps where a team of dentists come from the medical college to provide dental check-ups.

 We use opportunities in the school classroom to educate about dental hygiene and the basic oral anatomy and physiology.
 Visitors from the UK have provided disclosing tablets, toothbrushes, toothpaste and held sessions in school.